Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare and send an instant money transfer today

-Not all instant transfers are created equally, use our table to quickly discover which listed companies will give you the best deal.
+Not all instant transfers are created equally.
+And the best deal for you might depend on how much you need to send, your country’s currency and your recipient’s country.
+Compare top providers with our table to quickly discover which listed companies will give you the best deal.

 The quickest way to send an international money transfer is with a cash transfer.
 These transfers allow you to send money that will then be available for collection as cash within as little as 10 minutes.